For NZ Mechanics

 Mechanic jobs in NZ.
 Auto, diesel, heavy.

-Free AI toolkit for Kiwi mechanics.
+Just starting out?
+The way in is a trainee or apprentice role — you earn while you train, no experience needed.
+Already qualified?
 Check your pay band, write a CV that shows your WoF inspector and qualifications, land the next job.

 Upload CV — free